twilio-professional-services/flex-project-template/docs/docs/feature-library/callback-and-voicemail.md

 `https://custom-flex-extensions-serverless-XXXX-dev.twil.io/features/callback-and-voicemail/studio/wait-experience?mode=initialize`

 There is broad scope to customize the logic in here - potentially to pull more task attributes from the existing call task and apply them to the callback or voicemail task.
-Our default implementation keeps things simple and just retains the To and From numbers.
+Our default implementation keeps things simple and just retains the To and From numbers (unless the caller opts for a different callback number).
 For example, you may consider also retaining the workflow SID of the original call task, and some pertinent attributes from your IVR - to facilitate TaskRouter in routing those callback and voicemail tasks in an identical fashion to voice calls.

 ### Noteworthy Points Regarding the _wait-experience_ Logic